Archive for January, 2009

 The last play I wrote that was produced in New York City was in a festival in Midtown.
 The festival people were great and the festival was run really well.
 My play was a short play, so I was paired up with another writer to make a complete program.

-Getting the Equity paperwork out of her was nearly impossible and we almost missed the deadline.
+Getting the Equity paperwork out of her was nearly impossible, and we almost missed the deadline.
 It squeaked in, by me hand delivering it, smiling, begging, and paying a rush fee.

 On opening night when she is setting up for her play, a giant bag of Styrofoam peanuts appears.
 “What the fuck?”
 I think.
 The next second they are dumped on the stage.
 To signify an ice flow on a river.
+A MILLION FUCKING STYROFOAM PEANUTS!
+As they say in Brooklyn, “You gotta be shitting me.”

 Everything on the stage for her play is labeled with signs.
 The rope has a sign that says ROPE.
 A box has a sign that says DOCK.
 A play by a retard for retards.
 I can’t figure out what it is about.
 Someone eats and apple and commits suicide.
+Really heavy dude.

 After her play is performed, her actors walk off stage and don’t do dick.
 My actors are stuck with the fucking peanuts.
-The director and I jump onstage and start sweeping while her stage manager is doing a high wire act with the rope.
+The director and I jump onstage and start sweeping, while her stage manager is doing a high wire act with the rope.

 We have a reception after the plays.
 Guess who sets up for the party?
 Guess who takes care of the comps for both casts?
 Guess who looks like she is losing her mind?